Virgin Active: History

+In August 2025, following a legal threat from GB News host Michelle Dewberry and supported by gender-critical group Sex Matters, Virgin Active instituted a ban on trans women from female changing rooms within the United Kingdom.

 Accidents and deaths

 In March 2003, 32 year old City banker Katarzyna Woja stepped out of the lift at the Virgin Active (then Holmes Place) Broadgate Health Club in central London, when its cable snapped and the hydraulic cabin plunged downwards.

-Woja became trapped between the cabin's mantel and the lift shaft and was dragged downwards, suffering horrific injuries.
+Woja became trapped between the cabin's mantel and the lift shaft and was dragged downwards, suffering disastrous injuries.
 She died soon after.
 Although she was with seven other people in the lift, she was the only one injured in the accident, as she was the last one to step out of the lift.
 Following a lengthy investigation by health and safety experts Holmes Place (bought by Virgin Active) was charged with six breaches of the Health and Safety at Work Act while the lift manufacturer ThyssenKrupp was charged with four breaches.

-In December 2011 Virgin's flagship club in High Street Kensington was accused of covering up the death of model and city worker Elsa Carneau, who drowned in the swimming pool at the west London club.
+In December 2011, Virgin's flagship club in High Street Kensington was accused of covering up the death of model and city worker Elsa Carneau, who drowned in the swimming pool at the west London club.
 A fire crew and paramedics tried to revive the Imperial College graduate for almost an hour before she was taken to Chelsea and Westminster Hospital, where she was pronounced dead.
 Westminster coroner's court heard that staff at the club administered CPR incorrectly and falsified paperwork relating to CCTV checks to pretend that they had been monitoring the pool in a “distasteful” attempt to cover their tracks.
 Firemen also described how a man, who said he was a member of staff, had stood by filming efforts to resuscitate Carneau on his mobile telephone.
 Pierre Carneau, the victim's father criticised Virgin active for not apologising for the accident.
 He stated "It was an accident waiting to happen.
 If things had been done properly, I think there’s a chance our daughter may still be alive.”
 Virgin Active admitted health and safety breaches and was fined £100,000 at Southwark Crown Court in December 2013.
 An investigation found “serious shortcomings in the management of risks connected with swimming activity at the club” going back to 2009.

 In April 2014, three gym goers were injured when a suspended ceiling collapsed on to a line of rowing machines at the Virgin Active on Chiswick High Road, in West London.

+In November 2024, a 34-year-old doctor was fatally shot in the parking lot of Virgin Active Riverside in Mbombela, South Africa, by unknown assailants.
+The motive and suspects were unknown at the time of reporting.